lake-wg/authz/draft-selander-ace-ake-authz.md

 For constrained IoT deployments {{RFC7228}} the overhead and processing contributed by security protocols may be significant which motivates the specification of lightweight protocols that are optimizing, in particular, message overhead (see {{I-D.ietf-lake-reqs}}).
-This document describes a procedure for augmenting the lightweight authenticated Diffie-Hellman key exchange EDHOC {{I-D.ietf-lake-edhoc}} with third party assisted authorization.
+This document describes a procedure for augmenting the lightweight authenticated Diffie-Hellman key exchange EDHOC {{I-D.ietf-lake-edhoc}} with third party -assisted authorization.

 The procedure involves a device, a domain authenticator and an authorization server.
 The device and authenticator perform mutual authentication and authorization, assisted by the authorization server which provides relevant authorization information to the device (a "voucher") and to the authenticator.

-The protocol assumes that authentication between device and authenticator is performed with EDHOC, and defines the integration of a lightweight authorization procedure using the External Authorization Data (EAD) defined in EDHOC.
+The protocol assumes that authentication between device and authenticator is performed with EDHOC, and defines the integration of a lightweight authorization procedure using the External Authorization Data (EAD) field defined in EDHOC.

 In this document we consider the target interaction for which authorization is needed to be "enrollment", for example joining a network for the first time (e.g. {{RFC9031}}), or certificate enrollment (such as {{I-D.selander-ace-coap-est-oscore}}), but it can be applied to authorize other target interactions.